MBAO 550. MBA Online Strategies for Success. 1 Credit Hour.

 MBAO 556.
 Fundamentals of Accounting and Finance.
 3 Credit Hours.

-Provides students with the conceptual framework of both financial and managerial accounting, with an emphasis on the analysis and evaluation of accounting information as part of the managerial processes of planning, decision-making, and control.
-The course provides the essential aspects of capital management, financial statement analysis, time value of money, cash flow management, risk and return, sources of financing, and portfolio analysis.
+MBAO 556 provides the conceptual framework of both financial and managerial accounting, with an emphasis on the analysis and evaluation of accounting information as part of the managerial processes of planning, decision-making, and control.
+You will explore the essential aspects of capital management, financial statement analysis, time value of money, cash flow management, risk and return, sources of financing, and portfolio analysis.
 By the end of this course, you will be able to explain concepts related to the accounting equation, business transactions, cash flows, the time value of money, risk and return, sources of financing, and asset utilization, analyze financial statements, identify income and expenses, and apply generally accepted accounting principles, evaluate accounting information as part of the managerial process of planning, decision-making, and control, describe the financial planning and forecasting process, and the preparation of annual reports, and calculate important financial ratios and apply the same in decision-making.

 MBAO 558.
 Strategic Marketing.
 3 Credit Hours.

 MBAO 558 provides a conceptual framework for marketing, and explores the challenges involved in using marketing to address the problems of an organization in a dynamic political, economic, social, and technological environment.
 You will examine a range of marketing problems drawn from both consumer and business markets.
 By the end of this course, you will be able to explain the marketing management process and consumer behavior, discuss appropriate marketing strategies to succeed in a competitive landscape, describe the importance of marketing research, segmentation, targeting, and positioning, analyze and evaluate the challenges involved in developing new product offerings and the difference between marketing tangible goods and services, and develop, design, and manage pricing strategies, programs, integrated marketing channels, communications, and marketing initiatives in a global context.